supeblanov-commits/rc-plane-project/README.md

-Budget complete DIY FPV RC Airplane from Aliexpress.
+DIY FPV RC Airplane from Aliexpress.

 This project is about building a FPV RC airplane from separate parts instead of buying a ready-to-fly model.